 Best Shows for Toddlers and Preschoolers on Amazon Prime

 Tumble Leaf – Tumble Leaf is about a fox named Fig and his best friend, a caterpillar named Stick.
-They go a lot of adventures in their town of Tumble Leaf where they play pretend and learn about how things in the world work.
-I find this show to be incredibly relaxing, but also very intriguing.
-My girls love to play some of the games Fig and his friends play, plus Mara has started to ask a lot of questions about how certain items featured on the show work.
+They go on a lot of adventures in their town of Tumble Leaf where they play pretend and learn about how things in the world work.
+My girls love to play some of the games Fig and his friends play.

 If You Give a Mouse a Cookie – This series is based on the best-selling children’s book If You Give a Mouse a Cookie and all of the other books in the series.
 Mouse and his friend have a lot of adventures based on the question “What do you think will happen next?”